MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/create-task-module.md

 ## Initial invoke request from a message

 When your bot is invoked from a message,  the `value` object in the initial invoke request must contain the details of the message that your message extension is invoked from.
-The `reactions` and `mentions` arrays are optional, and they are not present if there are no reactions or mentions in the original message.
+The `reactions` and `mentions` arrays are optional, and they aren't present if there are no reactions or mentions in the original message.
 The following section is an example of the `value` object:

 # [C#/.NET](#tab/dotnet)